 Good deaths are similar to good lives.

-Many of us have the ability to own our own lives.
-We can also own our own deaths.
-Being true to who we are can mean a life free from regret and death that is joyful.
+If you feel empowered to own your own life, then feel empowered to own your own death.
+Being true to yourself can mean a life free from regret and death that is joyful.